mjprzybilla/NTCU_manuscript/figures/figure2/readme.md

 # FIGURE 2

-This GitHub repository contains the following folders:
+This GitHub repository contains the files to reproduce experimental curves shown in Figure 2E,F and G.

+Content:
 ```
-└─ Panels e and f: directory containing scripts to reproduce panels e and f (6 files, 3 data files and 3 scripts)
-|   └─ data_voidarea_cells (*.mat and *.xlsx): both contain the same data, corresponding to the area of voids (units of cells) obtained for the 3 conditions: control, short term and long term NTCU treament, measured at 24 weeks.
+└─ data_voidarea_cells.mat: corresponding to the area of voids (units of cells) obtained for the 3 conditions: two controls, and long term NTCU treament, measured at 24 weeks.
-|   └─ data_votervoid_size: corresponds to the area of voids (units of cells) obtained from 50 simulations of the neutral voter model.
-|   └─ plot_Figure_2e_f: loads the void size data and plots the cumulative distribution of void sizes.
-|   └─ script_voter_model: corresponds to the stochastic simulation of the voter model
-|   └─ run_script_voter_model: compiles script_voter_model into a Matlab *.mex file and runs a single realization of the model, it allows to plot a timelapse of the dynamics and the distribution of void sizes.
+└─ Plot_Figure_2EGF: load the raw data in data_voidarea_cells.mat, computes and plot the chefs shown in Fig 2E, F and G. Curves for the theoretical model can be obtained from running the scripts in Models/neutral_model (for 2F) and Models/non_neutral_model (for 2G).